Best San Diego Zoo Tips & Itinerary (with Kids)

 Elephant Odyssey

-Elephant Odyssey is definitely worth seeing when visiting the San Diego Zoo with children.
-Learn about the world’s largest land animals and their prehistoric relatives, the mastodons, while wandering past live Indian and African elephants.
-You will also see camels, jaguars, and lions, among other animals in this area of the zoo.
+The Elephant Odyssey is definitely worth seeing when visiting the San Diego Zoo with kids.
+Learn about the world’s largest land animals and their prehistoric relatives, the mastodons.
+Then wander past living Indian and African elephants.
+You will also see such animals as camels, jaguars, and lions in this area of the zoo.

 A polar bear taking a swim at San Diego Zoo (Photo credit: Colleen Lanin)